graphology/graphology/specs/proposition2.md

 ## Note

-* This proposition assumes a very strict position about the value of the nodes as a protected properties store for the following reasons:
+* This proposition assumes a very strict position about the value of the nodes as a protected attributes store for the following reasons:
   * Possibility of localized events (needed by rendering engines to perform some kind of incremental updates).
   * Underlying implementation freedom (you want to use a FloatArray as storage, well you can).
   * Possibility to implement attributes' indexes very easily.